plexescor/ButterFocus/(COOL) Lithium.md

 ## For the Devs Who Dare 💻

 If you are reading this, you are likely a coder, a tinkerer, a performance freak.
-You know the difference between **pure C++ efficiency** and bloated frameworks.
+You know the difference between **pure C++ efficiency and c# speed** and bloated frameworks.
 You appreciate:

 * **Win32 API precision** – hooks that know exactly which window is active.
 * **SDL2 GUI foundation** – lightweight, fast, ready for visualizations.